An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

-\begin{remark} In the case $m=\infty$, this adjunction model the forgetful functor from strict $\infty$-categories to weak $\infty$-categories (given by the stratified Street nerve $N$).
-The left adjoint corresponds to the ``strictification functor'' that sends a weak $\infty$-category to a strict $\infty$-category in a universal way. \end{remark}
+\begin{remark} In the case $m=\infty$, this adjunction models the forgetful functor from strict $\infty$-categories to weak $(\infty,\infty)$-categories (given by the stratified Street nerve $N$).
+The left adjoint corresponds to the ``strictification functor'' that sends a weak $(\infty,\infty)$-category to a strict $\infty$-category in a universal way. \end{remark}

-\begin{prop} The stratified nerve preserves fibrant objects. \end{prop} \begin{proof} Suppose first that $m<\infty$ and let $(X,M)$ be a fibrant $m$-marked $\infty$-category for the saturated inductive model structure.
-According to \cref{cor:link_beetwen_m_saturated_inductive_and_folk}, $M$ consist of coinductively invertible arrows of $X$, and $N((X,M))$ is equal to the stratified simplicial set associated to the Street nerve of $X$ defines in \cite[Définition 5.2.1]{loubaton2021conditions}.
-Theorem 5.2.12 of \textit{op.cit.} then imply that the stratified Street nerve sends fibrant objects of the saturated inductive model structure on $\icat^m$ to an $m$-complicial sets.
+\begin{prop} The stratified Street nerve sends fibrant objects of $\micat_{\satind}$ to fibrant objects of $\mstrat_V$. \end{prop} \begin{proof} Suppose first that $m < \infty$ and let $(X,M)$ be a fibrant $m$-marked $\infty$-category for the saturated inductive left semi-model structure.
+According to \cref{cor:link_beetwen_m_saturated_inductive_and_folk}, $M$ consists of coinductively invertible arrows of $X$, and $N((X,M))$ is equal to the stratified simplicial set associated with the Street nerve of $X$ defined in \cite[Définition 5.2.1]{loubaton2021conditions}.
+Theorem 5.2.12 of \textit{op. cit.} then implies that the stratified Street nerve sends fibrant objects of the saturated inductive left semi-model structure on $\micat[m]$ to $m$-complicial sets.

-Now, let $C$ be a fibrant $\infty$-marked $\infty$-category for the saturated inductive model structure.
-As the stratified nerve preserves directed colimits, there is an isomorphism
+Now, let $C$ be a fibrant $\infty$-marked $\infty$-category for the saturated inductive left semi-model structure.
+As the stratified {Street} nerve preserves directed colimits, there is an isomorphism

-For all $n$, $\tau_nC$ is fibrant for the saturated inductive model structure for $n$-marked $\infty$-categories, and $N(\tau_nC)$ is then a fibrant of the model structure for $n$-complicial sets.
-As the model structure for $\infty$-complicial sets is $\omega$-combinatorial, fibrant objects are stable by directed colimits, and $N(C)$ is fibrant. \end{proof}
+For all $n$, $\tau_n C$ is fibrant for the saturated inductive left semi-model structure for $n$-marked $\infty$-categories, and $N(\tau_n C)$ is then a fibrant object of the model structure for $n$-complicial sets.
+As the model structure for $\infty$-complicial sets is $\omega$-combinatorial, fibrant objects are stable under directed colimits, and $N(C)$ is fibrant. \end{proof}

+\begin{lemma} Let $(K,M)$ be a stratified simplicial set and $L$ a simplicial set.
+We denote $N$ the set of degenerate simplices of $L$.
+There exists an isomorphism